 - Intensive pronoun emphasize: She herself completed the task.

-Example Sentences of Pronouns
+Example Sentences of Pronoun

 - I went to the store.